openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 }
 ```

-**Description:** An ability can support several window modes, this enumeration is used to indicate the supported window modes of an ability.
+**Description:** An ability can support multiple window modes.
+This enumeration is used to indicate the supported window modes of an ability.

 **System Capability:** SystemCapability.BundleManager.BundleFramework.Core